 Do you need inspiration to travel to Italy?
 Get the popcorn ready and enjoy our list of the best movies set in Italy.

-One of the best psychological thrillers ever, The Talented Mr. Ripley deeply contributed to show to the world the wonderful Italian scenery.
+One of the best psychological thrillers ever, The Talented Mr. Ripley deeply contributed to showing the world the wonderful Italian scenery.

-Shot in Venice, Rome and Campania (the Sorrento peninsula, Naples, Procida, Ischia), the film tells the story of an American boy sent to Italy to convince the son of a millionaire to return to the United States.
+Shot in Venice, Rome, and Campania (the Sorrento peninsula, Naples, Procida, and Ischia), the film tells the story of an American boy sent to Italy to convince the son of a millionaire to return to the United States.

 The movie is set in the 1950s, during the Italian economic boom.
-We follow the protagonist in a journey full of plot twists, as we get to know a different Italy (though not too different) from what we know today.
-In the movie we see plenty of sailing and wonderful villas, thanks to the wealthy lifestyle of the rich American boy.
+We follow the protagonist on a journey full of plot twists as we get to know a different Italy (though not too different) from what we know today.
+In the movie, we see plenty of sailing and wonderful villas, thanks to the wealthy lifestyle of the rich American boy.

 23. Roman Holiday (1953)

 The legendary scene with Audrey Hepburn and Gregory Peck exploring Rome with a Vespa Piaggio.

 Roman Holiday is a great black and white classic, directed by William Wyler and starring Audrey Hepburn and Gregory Peck.
 The film is so iconic and famous that it left its mark in several ways: it confirmed Hepburn as a great actress, made the Piaggio Vespa world famous and put the Bocca della Verità on the tourist maps of Rome.